-C_n is the number of n-simultaneous pickups calculated in the above method 1)-5).
+$C_n$ is the number of n-simultaneous pickups calculated in the above method 1-5.

 Step 4: Updating.
-This step compares two evaluated value V of solutions of before and after the swapping neighborhood search.
+This step compares the evaluated value of the swapped solution with the evaluated value of the former solution.
 If the swapped solution is better than the other, the MLS iterates from Step 2 with updating the solution by the swapped one.
 Otherwise it iterates from Step 2 until the neighborhood is all searched.
 In this case, it saves the converged solution and iterates from Step 1 with generating initial solution until it iterates as many as the specified iteration count.
 The MLS ends with outputting the best solutions from the converged solutions.